ConnorFriday-code/Pharos-Computers/README.md

 <h4>Contact form</h4>

--Works in sending a form to code institute
+-Works on sending a form to the Code Institute dump form

 -Name, email, and message are working required checks